Every Deevid AI feature, with a real prompt you can try.

 Real-world use case

-You're producing a 20-second brand intro for a social launch.
-Instead of shooting B-roll, you script the concept and iterate prompts until the mood lands.
+You're producing a 30-second brand intro for a social launch.
+Instead of shooting B-roll, you script the concept, iterate prompts in Deevid, and switch model per shot to get the look you want.

 Example prompt

-A close-up of an artisan's hands shaping clay on a spinning wheel, warm afternoon light through a studio window, slow dolly-in, shallow depth of field, cinematic 35mm, grainy texture, 20 seconds.
+A close-up of an artisan's hands shaping clay on a spinning wheel, warm afternoon light through a studio window, slow dolly-in, shallow depth of field, cinematic 35mm, grainy texture.

 Image-to-video

-Upload a still, describe the motion, get a living shot — best-in-class for product animation.
+Upload a still, describe the motion, get a living shot — strong for product animation and portrait work.

 What it does

 Image-to-video is Deevid's most immediately useful feature for creators with existing assets.
 Upload a product photo, portrait, or illustration, then describe the motion you want.
-The model preserves the source style with impressive fidelity, which is where Runway and Pika still struggle.
-In our testing, the first render was client-ready ~64% of the time for product shots.
+Model selection matters here too: Kling preserves source style well for product shots; Veo 3.1 is stronger for cinematic camera moves on portraits.

 Real-world use case